Chicken Pot Pie Recipe with Cream of Chicken Soup: How to Make It Fast

 - Cooking Time: 35 minutes

-- Total Time: 50 minutes (compared to 90+ minutes for conventional recipes)
+- Total Time: 50 minutes (less than 90+ minutes used by regular recipes)

-This accelerated timeline makes our chicken pot pie recipe with cream of chicken soup achievable even on busy weeknights, saving you approximately 40 minutes compared to traditional methods that require making sauce from scratch.
+This simplified timeline allows us to accomplish our chicken pot pie recipe using cream of chicken soup, even on busy weeknights, saving you about 40 minutes from techniques involving homemade sauce from scratch.

 Step-by-Step Instructions